prabh-t/www/md/projects.md

 #### Parallel implementations of the n-body

 I have several implementations of the n-body problem (using hierarchical tree-based algorithms) in a number of languages: Haskell, Scala, F#, Java, C, etc. These are meant for performance comparison across the languages using a variety of parallel programming models and system architectures.

+### RAlist

+List data structure implementation using an alternative underlying representation for fast and parallel operations.

+### nt-cht
+A net chat client/server: synchronous web-based messaging service written in Java Servlet and AJAX.